#

 Auto

-WavPack supports a unique hybrid mode where a correction file can be generated alongside the main compressed file:
+One of WavPack's unique features is its hybrid mode, which generates a correction file alongside the main compressed file:

 var encoder = new WavPackEncoderSettings